Table of Contents

 And I could bang on about things like peace of mind and the value of knowing your loved ones are OK should the worst happen

-But instead, let’s look at what I call “living” benefits of life insurance (or what you can get while you’re still above ground)
+But instead, let’s look at what I call “living” or additional benefits of life insurance (or what you can get while you’re still above ground)

 Pays you a weekly amount of up to 50% of your average weekly earnings if you’re unable to work due to an injury resulting from an accident.
 This payment will be made for a max. of 52 weeks